 The spreadsheet can be uniquely branded with your own photographs, advertisements and logos.
 What a great way of introducing new players to your course!

 The spreadsheet is being offered to golf courses for unlimited use with their members and/or guests.
-The annual fee is $399 US.
+The annual fee is $199 US.
 The cost per member is extremely low.
-With a 500 member club, the cost is less than $1 each.
+With a 500 member club, the cost is 40 cents each.
 For a golf course with mainly green fee players, the cost is even less.
 Consider a course which has a yearly play of 20 000 rounds.
-The cost of the elevation tool would be only 2 cents per round.
+The cost of the elevation tool would be only 1 cent per round.

 Contact me at probablegolf@yahoo.ca if you have any questions.
 Below is a screenshot of the spreadsheet.
 Below it is some interesting facts about hitting golf shots at different elevations.